PennockProjects/JAMStart/content/blog/_todo.md

 createAuthor: John Pennock
 ---

-## ToDo - the list not Dorthey's dog
+## ToDo - the list not Dorthey's dogs
-- google analytics
-- Share button light mode
 - article length
 - search
 - article common - a list of other Posts or Articles around this topic - NuxtContent custom component
 - unit tests
-- info@pennockprojects.com
+- create blog template for public use
+- reorganize top level to 'projects', 'blog', 'about'
+  - projects should have articles and git projects, Cheat Sheets, etc. topic based
+- blog template (public) vs. my blog (private)